When to use the framework?

 - Plugin-based architecture.
 Everything is a plugin — even such crucial features as support for typing or

 <p>elements.
-You can remove plugins or replace with your own implementations to achieve fully customized results.
+You can remove plugins or replace them with your own implementations to achieve fully customized results.

-- Universal core.
+- Schema-less core.
 The core makes minimal assumptions and can be controlled through the schema.
 This leaves all decisions to plugins and hence to you.

 - Custom data model.
-The editing engine implements a custom data model, designed to best fit multiple requirements such as enabling real-time collaboration and complex editing features.
+The editing engine implements a tree-structured custom data model, designed to fit multiple requirements such as enabling real-time collaboration and complex editing features (like tables or nested blocks).

 - Granular, reusable features.
 Features are implemented in a granular way.
 This allows for reusing and recomposing them which, in turn, makes it possible to customize and extend the editor.
 For instance, the image feature consists of over 10 plugins at the moment.

 - Extensibility.
 The entire editor architecture was designed for maximum flexibility.
-The code is event-based and highly decoupled, allowing you to plug in or replace pieces that you want to change.
-Features know minimum about themselves and communicate in standardized ways.
+The code is event-based and highly decoupled, allowing you to plug in or replace selected pieces.
+Features do not directly depend on one another and communicate in standardized ways.

 - Quality.
 All official packages have extensive tests suites (100% code coverage is merely a step to that).
 All code has extensive API documentation.